-The Resources Committee is a committee of the main Board of Trustees.
-Its purpose is to prepare the draft budget for the Board of Trustees to consider and approve, to monitor the progress of all expenditure, identifying the reasons for any variations and virements over £50k and to take decisions on financial matters that need to be dealt with between meetings of the Board of Trustees whilst providing guidance on all financial matters.
+The Resources Committee is a sub-committee of the main Board of Trustees.
+Its purpose is to support, challenge and monitor all aspects of the Academy in respect of Finance, Personnel and Premises.
 Attendance at meetings in the year was as follows: